 - Please write in the reading diary every time you hear your child read - your child will get a stamp if there are 5 comments in their diary.
 (No more than once per day) - Date, title and smiley face in comment box is sufficient from parent.
-We want you to spend your time reading, rather than writing lots of comments. - At the moment the book to write about is the book you have read to/ shared with them (class library book and other books from home/library) - Once your child has their levelled reading book, this needs to be the main focus of the home reading, followed by any other books. - Please do not use the reading record book for sending other messages into school - this is just for reading related information.
+We want you to spend your time reading, rather than writing lots of comments. - Record in the Reading Diary when your child has read to you. - Once your child has their levelled reading book, this needs to be the main focus of the home reading, followed by any other books. - Please do not use the reading record book for sending other messages into school - this is just for reading related information.